uwerrrr/Oscar_Portfolio/README.md

 ### Welcome to Oscar's professional portfolio, hosted on GitHub.

 Within this portfolio, you will gain insights into my background, skills, and experiences.
 Additionally, you will have the opportunity to explore the projects I have completed.
-Should you wish to get in touch, a contact form is conveniently provided.
+Should you wish to get in touch, please feel free to contact me via email of LinkedIn.

-Feel free to access my portfolio [here].
+You may access my portfolio [here].